SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

-Hi team.
+Hi, team.
 Congratulations for another strong quarter.
 I have two questions.
-First is on the demand side, if you could comment a little bit about demand trends that you are seeing.
-Because some of the data that we see at the city level is of a little bit mixed.
-Like Mumbai has been showing weakness.
-Whereas markets like Delhi, Bangalore and all are quite strong.
-So could you comment a little bit about that?
-What are the trends that you’re seeing across cities?
+First is on the demand side.
+If you could comment a little bit about demand trends that you are seeing, because some of the data that we see at the city level is a little bit mixed, like Mumbai has been showing weakness, whereas markets like Delhi, Bengaluru and all are quite strong.
+So, could you comment a little bit about what are the trends that you are seeing across cities?

 Anuraag Bhatnagar

-Thanks for that.
-Typically for you, March quarter tends to be the strongest.
-Right?
-We see a sizeable jump in the past between December occupancy to March.
-So the similar trends are continuing for you.
+Thanks for that, team.
+And typically for you, March quarter tends to be the strongest, right?
+We see a sizable jump in the past between December occupancy to March, so, the similar trends are continuing for you?

 Anuraag Bhatnagar

-Absolutely, absolutely.
-And if you see every quarter on quarter we have been growing in high double digits when it comes to revpar growth led by both our ADR as well as occupancy growth which shows that the demand is spread and across all cities.
+Absolutely.
+Absolutely, and if you see, every quarter-on-quarter, we have been growing in high double digits when it comes to RevPAR growth led by both our ADR as well as occupancy growth, which shows that the demand is spread across all cities.

 Ravi Shankar

-Vinay, just to add, we are looking for a double digit growth at least in the area and that far in the quarter one of this year.
+Binay, just to add, we are looking for a double-digit growth, at least in the ADR and RevPAR in the quarter one of this year.

 Thanks.
-And secondly when I look at FNB revenues and management fees, FNB has accelerated from mid teens to almost 29% growth this quarter.
+And secondly, when I look at F&B revenues and management fees, F&B has accelerated from mid-teens to almost 29% growth this quarter.
 Management fees has been around 7%.
-Could you talk a little bit about what’s happening over there and especially the FNB bit.
+Could you talk a little bit about what’s happening over there, and especially the F&B bit?
 Is this a sustainable run rate?
-Was there any one off that is driving this high growth in December quarter?
+Was there any one-off that is driving this high growth in December quarter?

 Ravi Shankar

-Two part one is on the HME HMA.
-Actually our HMA fees have grown Y17%.
-We had some one off adjustment in last quarter same time.
-As a result we got a 7% increase.
-There was a huge banqueting event we had done for the Amani wedding.
-That revenue including that adjustment we would be around a 17% Yui increase on the HMA fees.
-Our all managed hotels also did a double digit ADR RevPAR growth
+Two parts.
+One is on the HMA.
+Actually, our HMA fees have grown YoY 17%.
+We had some one-off adjustment in last quarter, same time.
+As a result, we got a 7% increase.
+There was a huge banqueting event we had done for Ambani [Phonetic] wedding.
+Excluding that adjustment, we would be on a 17% YoY increase on the HMA fees.
+Our all managed hotels also did a double-digit ADR and RevPAR growth.

 Anuraag Bhatnagar

-Thanks team.
-I’ll come back in the queue.
+Thanks, team.
+I will come back in the queue.

 Operator

 Thank you.
-We take the next question from the line of Kalan Khanna from Ambit Capital.
+We take the next question from the line of Karan Khanna from Ambit Capital.
 Please go ahead.

 Karan Khanna

-Hi Anurag.
-Hi Ravi.
+Hi, Anuraag.
+Hi, Ravi.
 Thanks for the opportunity and congrats on a very strong quarter.
-My first question to you Anurag.
-20% RevPAR growth in the quarter seems very strong given that the industry faced some headwinds in December.
-Two things, one, what were the numbers for October and November combined versus December and secondly with Reserve seeing nearly 30% viable notes, how much of this can be attributed to one of mice activities that you had witnessed during the quarter?
+My first question to you, Anuraag, 20% RevPAR growth in the quarter seems very strong, given that the industry faced some headwinds in December.
+Two things.
+One, what were the numbers for October and November combined versus December?
+And secondly, the results seem nearly 30% YoY RevPAR growth.
+How much of this can be attributed to one of MICE activities that you had witnessed during the quarter?

 Anuraag Bhatnagar

-Thank you Karan.
-I think as I mentioned earlier the growth has come across both city hotels as well as resorts.
-We have seen why in the resorts that this is typically the season of celebrations and high profile events and marquee events.
-So there has been an upside both in terms of as I mentioned, certain global events that have happened in Jaipur and in Udaipura and we have seen this subsidy in resorts.
-But we have seen the similar high double digit growth in our city hotels as well.
-And the ADR like this is a season of extremely high demand and Leela being on our focus on revenue and asset management, our dynamic pricing, our focus on quality and assurance as well as service delivery allows us the wherewithal to be able to yield higher and Optimize on this high demand in this particular season.
+Thank you, Karan.
+I think, as I mentioned earlier, the growth has come across both city hotels as well as resorts.
+We have seen why the resorts, that this is typically the season of celebrations and high profile events and marquee events.
+So, there has been an upside both in terms of, as I mentioned, certain global events that have happened in Jaipur and in Udaipur.
+And we have seen this upside in resorts.
+But we have seen the similar high double-digit growth in our city hotels as well.
+And the ADR, like this is a season of extremely high demand.
+And being our focus on revenue and asset management, our dynamic pricing, our focus on quality and assurance, as well as service delivery, allows us, the wherewithal to be able to yield higher and optimize on this high demand in this particular season.

 Ravi Shankar

-And Karan, just to give you a specific number our city hotels also have done almost 17% you know RevPAR growth, you know which is included in the 20%.
-Even if you look at nine months our repar 16% so it shows our slated growth for our city and resort hotels.
+And Karan, just to give you a specific number, our city hotels also have done almost 17% RevPAR growth, which is included in the 20%.
+Even if you look at nine months, our RevPAR for city hotels are 16%.
+So, it shows our escalated growth, both for our city and resort hotels.

 Karan Khanna

 Sure.
-And then Ravi just number on October, November combined Raptor versus what you feel in the summer number.
+And then Ravi, just a number on October November combined RevPAR versus what you have seen in December.

 Ravi Shankar

-So October number if we combine then we will do almost a 21% growth on ADR and 24% growth on RA
+So, October November, if we combine, then we will do almost a 21% growth on ADR and 24% growth on RevPAR.
+And occupancy will go by 1.6%.

 Karan Khanna